What is the simple trick to stop tinnitus?

 In situations where playing audio is not possible, a jaw movement, neck stretch, or slow breathing exercise may briefly shift your focus.
 Combine with deliberate slow breathing for best effect.

 Neck and shoulder tension builds during desk work.
-Regular stretches as part of a work routine may reduce one contributor to tinnitus flare-ups and help with general physical tension.
+Regular stretches as part of a work routine may reduce one contributor to tinnitus flare-ups.

 This is a specific diagnostic signal.
 If opening your mouth, chewing, or clenching reliably changes your tinnitus, tell your dentist or audiologist.
 You may have a somatic component that responds better to physical treatment than to sound therapy alone.